-In 2017, wives have donated over 700 hours to Wives of Armor.
-Because of our wives, Wives of Armor has been able to donate $12,000 to the wives of fallen law enforcement officers, $3,040 to charitable events, and 65 pairs of shoes to kids in need.
+In 2017, wives have donated over 1,000 hours to Wives of Armor.
+Because of our wives, Wives of Armor has been able to donate over $12,000 to the wives of fallen law enforcement officers, $3,040 to charitable events, and 65 pairs of shoes to kids in need.

 Making a Difference

 Wives of Armor was founded in Russellville, Arkansas and is a faith-based nonprofit organization comprised of wives who are married to law enforcement officers who have the power to arrest.
-Our first year is coming to an end, and we have grown from just a few wives to over 200 wives.
-We are super excited that we also have several chapters in the beginning stages across the state.
+Our first year has come to an end, and we have grown from just a few wives to over 200 wives.
+We are super excited that we have also added several chapters across the state.

 Wives of Armor currently has 14 Programs that we focus on statewide.